Marc-Bouche/boston-marathon-analysis/README.md

 **Training Outcome:** This highlights a strategy for pacing adjustments and stamina training.
 **Objective:** Determine if runners with negative splits (faster in the second half) consistently finish with better times.
 **Data Preparation:**
-- Identify runners who achieved negative splits in Data set 1 by comparing first and second-half times.
+- Identify runners who achieved negative splits by comparing first and second-half times.
 - Calculate and categorize finishing times for runners with and without negative splits.
 **Analysis:**
 - Perform statistical comparisons to confirm if negative splits correlate with faster overall times.
-- Investigate if weather conditions (from Data set 2) impact the likelihood of achieving negative splits.
 **Outcome:** Validate if training for negative splits improves performance, justifying a training focus on endurance and pacing consistency in the second half of races.

 ---

 ## H4: Performance Improvement Over Time
-**Hypothesis:** Runners who participated in at least two Boston Marathons between 2015 and 2017 demonstrate significant improvements in pacing and finishing times compared to their initial performance.
+**Hypothesis:** Runners who participated in at least two Boston Marathons between 2015 and 2017 demonstrate improvements in pacing and finishing times compared to their initial performance.
 **Training Outcome:** This improvement is influenced by factors such as training adjustments, familiarity with the race conditions, and weather variations.
 **Objective:** Determine if runners who participated in multiple Boston Marathons show measurable improvements in their pacing and finishing times compared to their first race.
 **Data Preparation:**
-- Identify runnerswho participated in at least two Boston Marathons between 2015 and 2017.
+- Identify runners who participated in at least two Boston Marathons between 2015 and 2017.
 - Extract performance metrics, including finishing times and pacing data, for each runner across all marathons.
 - Categorize data by initial performance (first marathon) and subsequent performances.
 - Calculate the progression using first